Webs cookbook

 …

-When it's time to response distinguishing between the Ok _ and Error _ respond is no longer relevant so you can simply Result.retract the result type:
+When it's time to hand over the response to the connector, distinguishing between the Ok _ and Error _ respond is no longer relevant so you can simply Result.retract the result type:

 let service request = Result.retract (respond request)